PASS Leader Recruitment Information

 You will be sent the links for both these tasks should you be successful in reaching this stage of the selection process.

-Interview and modules are to be completed by Monday 3 December 2018.
+Interview and modules are to be completed by:

-You will be required to attend a day’s on-campus interactive training day.
+You will be required to attend a day’s on-campus interactive training.
 The training will be based on the work you have completed in the online training modules.

-Applicants who reach this stage will be able to choose from two on-campus training days: Monday 11 February 2019 or Tuesday 12 February 2019.
+Applicants who reach this stage will be invited to attend ONE on-campus training day.

 Only those who successfully complete all three steps will be considered for final selection as PASS leaders.

 N.B.
-If you successfully complete all three steps but are not selected to be a PASS leader, your training hours will still count towards the Adelaide Graduate Award.
-You may also be called upon as relief leaders should the occasion arise.
+If you successfully complete all three steps but are not selected to be a PASS leader, your training hours will still count towards the Adelaide Graduate Award and you will be invited to participate in the PASS Leader relief pool.

-The University of Adelaide PASS leaders have been formally recognised by the National Centre for PASS via awards and conference presentations.
+The University of Adelaide PASS leaders have been formally recognised by the National Centre for PASS via awards and have delivered conference presentations to staff and students at The University of Adelaide and other Australian educational institutions.

 National PASS Leader Awards